mstksg/inCode/copy/entries/machines-3.md

 resulting `b`, and a 'next stepper'" --- the `b` is the result, and the `Auto a b` contains the information on how to proceed from then on.

-Well, if you've been doing Haskell for any decent amount of time, you can probably guess what's going to happen next.
-It's, incidentally, one of the things that Haskellers love doing the most, and it's been engrained deeply into the Haskell culture.
+If you've been doing Haskell for any decent amount of time, you can probably guess what's going to happen next!

 Instead of "purely" creating a naked result and a "next step"...we're going to return it in a context.